 - Public-Private Partnerships (P3s): State allows public sector entities to enter into contracts with private sector entities in which both sectors share the risk and revenue from a project.
 Grade depends on whether state law authorizes P3s on all projects, allows unsolicited bids, authorizes on transportation projects only, authorizes on social infrastructure projects only, or not at all.

-- Job Growth Rate: Data provides the Compound Annual Growth Rate in construction from 2011 to 2016 using data from the month of August.
+- Job Growth Rate: Data provides the 5-Year Compound Annual Growth Rate in construction from 2015 to 2019 using data from the month of September.
 States with a higher growth rate were given higher scores than states that had a low or negative growth rate.

 - Prompt Pay: State has public and private prompt pay requirements for owners and higher tier contractors to pay subcontractors.

 - Immigration/E-Verify: Identifies states that require employers or state contractors to utilize E-Verify.
 ABC National’s immigration policy calls for federal preemption of state-level immigration-related requirements.

 - State GDP: Percentage of state GDP directly resulting from nonresidential construction (2019).